Skip to main content

 Maybe unsurprisingly, most people purchase hearing aids through an audiologist’s office or hearing clinic, with more than half (65%) of survey respondents in our February 2025 survey of older adults saying they bought them there.
 You can also purchase directly from the manufacturer—all the products on this list of best affordable hearing aids are sold that way.

 It may be more convenient for you to purchase through a chain you frequent.
-Costco was far and away the favorite brick and mortar store to purchase the best affordable hearing aids, with 12% of those surveyed reporting purchasing them at the chain.
+Getting hearing aids at Costco was far and away the favorite brick and mortar store to purchase affordable hearing aids, with 12% of those surveyed reporting purchasing them at the chain.
 Other big box stores accounted for about another 2–3% of purchases, and online retailers made up the rest, with more than 12% of survey respondents saying they purchased affordable hearing aids from online retailers.

 Just be cautious when you buy online: Unlike an audiologist’s office, where you may be able to demo devices, the rule of OTC hearing aids is ‘You don’t know until you try,’ said Dadowski.
 “By law, prescription hearing aids have a return window, but many OTC hearing aids do not.
 “So always check the return policy before making a purchase,” she said.
 Every brand on this list has a free trial period of at least 45 days.